-Vertical watermill, Killoteran, County Waterford

-The earliest vertical watermill in Ireland was discovered in Dooneen Marsh in Killoteran.
-Radiocarbon dates of AD 410 - 650 and AD 340 - 600 were returned for two structural oak planks.
-The entirely wooden mill was constructed on a millrace that had been artificially dug along the centre of the marsh and emptied into a small stream leading to the Suir, which was tidal at this point.
-The mill was fewer than 500 m from the Adamstown houses, some of which may be contemporary, and was 2 km south-west of the early medieval ecclesiastical establishment of St Otteran and the adjoining Hiberno-Scandinavian site at Woodstown.

-millrace and seems to have been located to one side of the wheel.
+the second dam in the centre of the millrace and seems to have been located to one side of the wheel.
 Finds included a number of upper and lower mill stone fragments, a Mesolithic flint artefact, ships nails, rope and an antler knife handle.

-Hiberno-Scandinavian settlement, Woodstown, County Waterford

-The largest site discovered on the scheme was found in Woodstown townland, straddling the south bank of the River Suir.
+Hiberno-Scandinavian settlement, Woodstown, County Waterford The largest site discovered on the scheme was found in Woodstown townland, straddling the south bank of the River Suir.
 Sub-surface archaeological remains extend c.
-500 m alongside the riverbank.
+500m alongside the riverbank.
 The site began as possibly two late Iron Age forts constructed c.
 AD 450.
 There was abundant evidence of craftworkings in fine metals (e.g. silver), as well as iron working, stone, glass, bone, antler and amber.
 Some finds, including copper-alloy stud mounts with gold foil and a copper-alloy book-clasp, may have been treasure trove from monastic raiding.
 During the middle of the ninth century the site was occupied, and presumably taken over, by Viking raiders, who set about strengthening the fort defences.
 There was no evidence of a hiatus between the Irish and Viking settlements, perhaps suggestive of a cultural overlap.
-Evidence of Viking metalworking in silver and lead was found, and the site has produced the largest assemblage of lead pan weights outside of Viking Dublin.

-Exotic finds of possible Norwegian schist whetstones, amber and a fragment of a silver Dirham coin from Iraq reflect the wider world in which Vikings operated.
+Evidence of Viking metalworking in silver and lead was found, and the site has produced the largest assemblage of lead pan weights outside of Viking early medieva Dublin.
+Exotic finds of possible Norwegian schist whetstones and a fragment of a silver Kufic coin from Byzantium reflect the wider world in which Vikings operated.
 Ships nails and rivets reflect their maritime basis.
 A single warrior grave with full battle armour was also discovered, but due to the acid soil no skeleton survived.

-The site was abandoned c.
-AD 1050, for reasons as yet unknown.
-This site, the fifth archaeological discovery from the Bypass in this townland, may have been an upriver trading station, 6 km from the Viking town of Waterford.
-The settlement has been preserved in situ by Ministerial order issued in 2005, necessitating a re-route of the bypass at this location.
+The site was abandoned c.AD 1050, for reasons as yet unknown.
+This site, the fifth archaeological discovery from the Bypass in this townland, may have been an upriver trading station, 6km from the Viking town of Waterford.
+The settlement has been preserved in situ by Ministerial order issued in 2005, necessitating a re-route of the bypass at this location. background continued The sites uncovered span a significant period of the prehistory and history of this part of south-east Ireland, dating from as far back as the later Mesolithic period and as recently as the eighteenth century.

-background continued

-The sites uncovered span a significant period of the prehistory and history of this part of south-east Ireland, dating from as far back as the later Mesolithic period and as recently as the eighteenth century.
 The excavations have uncovered significant prehistoric remains in a part of Ireland that has seen relatively little previous investigation of such monuments.
 In particular, the excavations have served to place the foundation and development of Waterford City in its wider context, and opened new avenues for research into the late Iron Age/early Viking Age in south-east Ireland.